abhinav937/Lattice_NanoIce/README.md

 This script will:
 - Install all required dependencies for your OS
-- Build and install the FPGA toolchain (yosys, nextpnr-ice40, icepack, icesprog)
+- Build and install the FPGA toolchain (yosys, nextpnr-ice40, icepack, icesprog from wuxx/icesugar)
 - Set up USB permissions for the iCESugar-nano board
 - Create a `flash` command alias in your shell configuration
 - Verify the installation